 Please remember loading and unloading your bike from the rack is up to you.
 Always load or unload your bike from the front of the bike rack.

-All metro buses are fitted with bike racks on buses providing you with options to bus to work and bike home, bike and bus in stages or get access to cycle tracks around the city.
+All metro vehicles are fitted with bike racks on buses providing you with options to bus to work and bike home, bike and bus in stages or get access to cycle tracks around the city.
 The bike racks are easy and free to use.

 Using our bike racks is easy